RBergua/boulderrides/README.md

 - **Metric/Imperial units** — Bottom-left "Metric" button switches between miles/feet ↔ km/meters; updates tooltips and mobile sheets instantly (imperial by default)
 - **Paved vs unpaved surfaces** — Routes are drawn as solid lines on paved surfaces and dashed lines on unpaved surfaces
 - **Start pin markers** — A colored pin marks the starting location of each ride
-- **Desktop** — Hover over a route or its start pin to highlight it and dim the others to gray, showing the club name, ride title, start time, and whether the ride is women-only; click to open the Strava event in a new tab
+- **Desktop** — Hover over a route or its start pin to highlight it and dim the others to gray, showing the club name, ride title, start time, and whether the ride is women-only; click to open the Strava or Ride With GPS event in a new tab
-- **Mobile** — Tap a route or its start pin to see its details in a bottom sheet; tap "View on Strava" to open the event; swipe the panel down (or tap the map background) to dismiss it and restore all routes
+- **Mobile** — Tap a route or its start pin to see its details in a bottom sheet; tap "View on..." to open the event; swipe the panel down (or tap the map background) to dismiss it and restore all routes
 - **Auto-fit bounds** — The map zooms to fit all routes for the selected day
 - **Races & Events** — Dedicated page listing upcoming races and events
 - **Progressive Web App (PWA)** — Installable on Android and iOS home screens for a full-screen, app-like experience with custom splash screens for all device sizes